passport/www.passportjs.org/docs/configure.md

 ## Register

-With the strategy configured, it is then registered with Passport by calling `.use()`:
+With the strategy configured, it is then registered by calling `.use()`:

 ```javascript
 var passport = require('passport');